zenodeapp/shielded-swap/README.md

 ## Features

+ ### General
+- Written in a modular fashion to promote reusability of code
+- Attempted to add as much error-handling and validity checks as possible for robustness (e.g. user input validation, type errors, etc.)
+- Configure the config.json file from within the wizard (plus auto-validity checker implemented)
+- Namada chain ID can be configured (not exclusively tied to SE)

+### Shielded
 - Able to perform shielded-swaps between _naan <=> uosmo_ (shielded actions)
 - Configure _slippage_ for shielded swaps
 - Swaps are simulated and give an approximate for the min. amount of tokens the user could receive
 - Able to shield and unshield assets (shielded actions)
 - Smart shielded-syncing; indicates whenever a shielded-sync should be performed
-- Allows for a simple way to _create naan-uosmo pools_
-- Lists all osmosis pools the user is a part of (for quickly switching between created pools)
-- Shows selected pool information
-- Namada chain ID can be configured (not exclusively tied to SE)
 - Compatible with broken shielded namada-chains (SE) by enabling the `shieldedBroken`-key in [config.json](config.json).
 See more about this in section [shieldedBroken](#shieldedbroken) or [Flow of action](#flow-of-action).

-- Creating transparent, shielded (viewing key + payment combined) and osmosis keys made easy
-- Configure the config.json file from within the wizard (plus auto-validity checker)
+ ### Pools
+- Allows for a simple way to _create naan-uosmo pools_
+- List all osmosis pools the user is a part of (for quickly switching between created pools)
+- Show information for the selected pool

+### Balance
 - Balance checker for osmosis, transparent and shielded addresses
-- Written in a modular fashion to promote reusability of code
-- Attempted to add as much error-handling and validity checks as possible for robustness (e.g. user input validation, type errors, etc.)
+- Able to fund your linked osmosis or namada wallet with, respectively, naan or uosmo
+- Creating new transparent, shielded (viewing key + payment combined) and osmosis keys made easy

 ## Quick-start

 ### 1. Install jq and bc